 1/2 cup grated parmiggiano-reggiano cheese

 minced parsley to taste

 salt and pepper to taste

 1 Tbs sugar

 Make the crust dough by adding all the ingredients in the bowl of a food processor and pmixing until a ball forms.
 Adjust with more water if necessary.
 When the dough forms a ball, process it for about 20 seconds.
 Remove it from the machine and knead gently by hand for a minute or so.
 Place in a lightly oiled bowl, and let it rise for 1 to 2 hours in a warm spot of your kitchen.
 The dough should about double in size, and feel bubbly.

-Meanwhile, prepare the filling by mixing the diced ham, boiled eggs, and ricotta cheese with the three raw eggs.
+Meanwhile, prepare the filling by mixing the diced ham, boiled eggs, ricotta and Parmigiano cheese with the three raw eggs.
 Add salt, pepper, and parsley.

 When the dough has doubled in size, divide it into two equal portions and roll them into oval shapes, about 10”x 14”.
 Place the filling over one of the dough disks, leaving a clean, 1/2 inch border.
 Carefully lift the second disk of dough and layer on top of the filling, enclosing it by pressing the borders together.
 Cut a slit on top of the pie with a knife or razor blade, and brush the surface with a glaze made from mixing the egg and sugar.

 Bake it in a 350 F oven for 25 minutes or until the top is golden brown.
 Remove to a rack and allow it to cool.